Combine Two Fans

 | Sirens (near) | 110–120 | Painful range |

-Decibel basics: A vs C weighting, LAeq, distance loss, calibration.
+Decibel basics: A vs C weighting, LAeq, distance loss, impulse noise, HVAC effects, and calibration explained.